 Birth defects most often occur during the first three months of pregnancy and can be caused by things such as genetics, infection encountered during pregnancy, fetal malnutrition, and exposure to harmful chemicals or medications.
-On rare occasions, a medical professional can be responsible for damages caused by a birth defect if the pregnant mother and fetus were not given the proper prenatal care, but more often than not, birth defects are not caused by the healthcare providers.
+This does not include negligence on behalf of the healthcare provider.

-On the other hand, birth injuries are mostly avoidable and are typically caused by negligence from the medical staff, hospital, or medical manufacturer.
-Many birth injuries can be sued for because they were directly the result of a mistake whereas most birth defects cannot be sued for because they predominantly occur naturally from unavoidable factors.
+On the other hand, birth injuries are mostly avoidable and are typically caused by negligence from a third party such as the medical staff, hospital, or medical manufacturer.
+You are more likely to be able to file a lawsuit for birth injuries rather than birth defects.

 Contact a Birth Injury Lawyer at Heidari Law Group Today

-If your child suffered an injury at birth, it’s important to figure out how the damage was caused & who was responsible for making the mistake(s).
-Contacting a medical malpractice attorney can help you organize & build a winning case for your family.
+If your child suffered an injury at birth, it’s important to figure out how the damage was caused and who was responsible for making the mistake(s).
+Contacting a California medical malpractice attorney can help you organize and build a winning case for your family.